iter8-tools/iter8/mkdocs/docs/concepts/metricsoverview.md

 `spec.units` denotes the unit of measurement for the metric.
 Some metrics such as `request_count` in the above sample may not have units.

 ### spec.sampleSize
 `spec.sampleSize` denotes the number of data points over which the metric is computed.
 This field applies only to `gauge` metrics.
-This field is described in-depth here [here](/usage/metrics/counter-and-gauge-metrics).
+This field is described here [here](/usage/metrics/custom-metrics).

 ## Custom metrics
-Custom metric creation is described [here](/usage/metrics/custom-metrics).
+Creation of custom counter and gauge metric is described [here](/usage/metrics/custom-metrics).